A Tale of 30 Cities.

 Collaborate with city stakeholders to develop and agree a set of guiding principles for the smart city strategy that include, as a minimum, the need to:

 UrbanTide have heeded our own advice.
 Engagement comprises the final strand of our TIDE approach and through 'hackathons', digital literacy training, smart city Urban Labs and applications we ensure that smart people help build their own smart city.
-See the 'Engaging' section on our website for more information on our approach.

 It is also worth noting that PAS 181 encourages the same Open Data sentiments expressed in the first paragraph.